Overview

 - CORS headers are required (it uses fetch() under the hood)

-When we create a local (same-origin) URL out of the blob, we avoid the browser restrictions related to cross-origin URLs.
+We create a local (same-origin) URL out of the blob, to avoid the browser restrictions against cross-origin_ URLs.
 It restores the ability to download content through a single click, without navigating to a different URL (see below).

 getBlob(fileRef).then((blob) => {